Cultivating good habits for kids is one of the most important parenting tasks we have. Here are some simple strategies to help!

 If they want something in the checkout line and promise to pay you back when they get home—tell them no. That’s debt and it’s a BAD habit.
 Same goes for an advance on money they have yet to earn.
 Again, that’s debt, and it will only hurt your kids if you allow them to spend money they don’t actually have.

 Read more about how I teach my kids to manage money here.
 I share how I work that into our chore system and my favorite resource for teaching kids about finances.

 We don’t often think of lying as a habit, but it certainly is.
 It’s a habit our kids can easily fall into.
 The best way to fight this bad habit is to teach our kids to always tell the truth.
 But you and I both know that takes training because telling the truth doesn’t come naturally and it’s not easy.

-There are lots of times in life where a lie seems so much easier.
+There are lots of times in life when a lie seems so much easier.
 We have to help our kids understand what it looks like to tell the truth and how to do it with the right heart.
 In fact, there is this whole matter of teaching our kids to be mindful of what they say.
-The Bible warns and rebukes us over and over again about the things that come out of our mouth.
+The Bible warns and rebukes us over and over again about the things that come out of our mouths.

 12. Respond kindly